quedet/quedet/README.md

 Hi EveryOne, I'm Fidel Quedet.

-JAMstack Deeveloper
+JAMstack Deeveloper (React JS, Gatsby JS, Sanity.io, Strapi, netlify)

 I've been using react and gatsby for over a year now.

-I speak four languages - English, French, German and Spanish
+Beside programming, I also speak four languages - English, French, German and Spanish.

 <!--
 **quedet/quedet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.